HolyGolf/ThirstForWater/README.md

 Poisoning bottle chance: 50
   #Chance to get poisoned when the player drinks a bottle of plain water.
 Poisoning water chance: 90
-  #Chance to get poisoned when the player drinks water from the reservoir.
+  #Chance to get poisoned when the player drinks water from the water block.
 Poisoning duration: 20
   #How long does the poisoning last (In seconds).
 Damage: 3